skillitzimberg/TumbleweedRebuild/PLANNING.md

 - 9:45 AM: using draw.io to layout Admin homepage
 - 10:30 AM: using draw.io to layout Component Tree
 - 10:45 AM: using draw.io to layout Component Tree
+- 11:15 AM: using draw.io to layout Component Tree